 Credits:

-Choreography and performance: Emilie Gregersen
+Concept, choreography and performance: Emilie Gregersen

 Composition and sound design: Karis Zidore